jyeharry/rock-paper-scissors/README.md

 # rock-paper-scissors
-browser based rock paper scissors game
+A basic, browser-based, rock paper scissors game.
+First time playing around with javascript on my own to implement some fun behaviour.